 Hermit crabs like to live in large groups of up to 100.
 So, a hermit crab forced into captivity alone will be bored and lonely, leading to stress.

 As with all animals, chronic stress will shorten a hermit crab’s lifespan.
 Other causes of stress include:

 - Excessive handling

 Will a hermit crab die if it loses a leg?
-Not necessarily.
-Hermit crabs regenerate lost limbs over time.
-If a hermit crab loses multiple limbs at once, it’s unlikely to recover.
+Not necessarily, as hermit crabs regenerate lost limbs over time.
+However, it’s unlikely to recover if a hermit crab loses multiple limbs at once.